(Photo above courtesy of Getty Images)

 Elite DPS Team Guards Against Illegal Immigrants Trespassing on Private Property as Part of Operation Lone Star

-- FOX News: Fentanyl at the border
+FOX Fentanyl at the border - how to stem the flow

 "Under Texas Gov. Greg Abbott’s command, the Department of Public Safety has formed a boat blockade on the Rio Grande to keep undocumented migrants out of South Texas.